Flurf/traveling-salesperson-instance-generator/README.md

     $ pip install -U googlemaps
 ## Output sample
-example of the solution of a FLYING traveling salesperson problem for different drone endurances, solved with [AMPL](https://ampl.com/).
+example of the solution of a FLYING SIDEKICK traveling salesperson problem for different drone endurances, solved with [AMPL](https://ampl.com/).
 The reference area, the customer's nodes and the depot location are generated with the code example below.
 ![helo](https://github.com/Flurf/traveling-salesperson-instance-generator/blob/main/output.png)

 ## Usage